Article

 • Form W-9 is a crucial part of year-end to ensure proper compliance with tax reporting.

 • A W-9 should be completed by all independent contractors, consultants, or freelancers who are not otherwise classified as an employee.
+You should request a Form W-9 before your first payment to a vendor.

 What to Know About Form W-9

 A key aspect of the W-9 is that it requires businesses to collect taxpayer documents for the purpose of accurate reporting.
-Simply put, it’s the form you use to get account information about vendors, independent contractors, sole proprietors or freelancers.
+Simply put, it’s the form you use to get account information about vendors, independent contractors, sole proprietors, or freelancers.
 The general rule is that you will need to request a W-9 from anyone you will pay $600 or more to in a calendar year as a trade or business.

 Here are two examples of when Form W-9 is needed:

-• Your business hires a freelance graphic designer to create your business logo
+• Your business hires a freelance graphic designer to create your business logo.

-• You hire a neighborhood kid to mow the lawn at your rental property
+• You hire a neighborhood kid to mow the lawn at your rental property.

 Ultimately, Form W-9 helps businesses identify which vendors require the submission of information returns.
 This means it can also be used as proof that you do not need to file an information return.
 In most cases, this would occur if the entity filling out the form was a corporation or a nonprofit organization.